 A selection of reputable options is detailed below.
 Alternatively, you may want to consider searching for a hotel or guesthouse in Merida.

-Scappata hotel is a brand new luxury boutique property that opened in Progreso in 2023 above the Italian restaurant of the same name.
-If you are looking for a stylish place to stay with spacious rooms, Tulum-style bohemian decor and all the amenities, this hotel will be right up your street.
+Scappata Hotel is a brand new luxury boutique property that opened in Progreso in 2023 above the Italian restaurant of the same name.
+If you are looking for a stylish place to stay with spacious rooms, Tulum-style bohemian decor, and all the amenities, this hotel will be right up your street.

-Since the number of stylish hotel options in Progreso is limited, Scappata’s rooms always seem to sell out so its a good idea to book your stay in advance.
-The three-star property boasts a private pool and terrace for guests, and rooms are fitted with a flat-screen tv, air-conditioning, coffee making facilities and complimentary toiletries.
+Since the number of stylish hotel options in Progreso is limited, Scappata’s rooms always seem to sell out so it’s a good idea to book your stay in advance.
+The three-star property boasts a private pool and terrace for guests, and rooms are fitted with a flat-screen TV, air-conditioning, coffee-making facilities, and complimentary toiletries.